RaGeek168/Application-Security/Web-Security/security-assessment-checklist.md

 - Sensitive Information gets stored in History
 - Oracle Padding attack ASPX
 - Find metadata within object see if potential information is disclosed or not
+- Harden the infrastructure on server side
+- Perform secure code review as pre-production engagement

 ##### (14) CAPTCHA Testing
 - Identify parameters which are used to send CAPTCHA